+Paragraphs 8.47 to 8.49[deleted]

-- 8.50 The advantages of bus priority measures would not be confined to the operators of park and ride but also enjoyed by normal services.
-To guarantee the integrity of the priority measures for fast, reliable journeys on a bus park and ride system, highway improvements may be necessary to widen existing roads, as part of the total scheme.] - 8.50a Although public transport can be enhanced through provision of park and ride facilities, any such provision should reduce car journeys into centres and not lead to additional car travel.
+8.50a Although public transport can be enhanced through provision of park and ride facilities, any such provision should reduce car journeys into centres and not lead to additional car travel.
 PPG13 states that any scheme should be accompanied by measures to achieve this aim, such as public transport improvements, traffic management and parking controls.
 It is important such facilities are located where they are most accessible and will cause the least environmental impact and loss of amenity to local residents.